Discover the Temple of Athena Nike | the Goddess of Victory's Sanctuary Atop the Acropolis

 Contents

-What is the Temple of Athena Nike?
+Quick facts about the Temple of Athena Nike

 Temple of Athena Nike, Acropolis of Athens, Greece

-The Temple of Athena Nike is the smallest structure on the Athenian Acropolis.
-It was built to honor Athena Nike, the goddess of victory.
-It was built over the remains of an earlier sixth-century temple to Athena that had been demolished by the Persians in 480 BC.
 The temple was an expression of Athens’ ambitions to defeat Sparta and become a world power.
-The frieze of the temple refers to Athenian victory over the Persians.
+The frieze of the temple refers to the Athenian victory over the Persians.

 Nike vs Athena Nike